tomcritchlow/book/_chapters/introduction.md

 What rarely gets mentioned as part of the great pea-guacamole debacle was the followup tweet.
 The NYTimes shared a link to a Guacamole collections page - listing out some of the best Guacamole recipes, with an editors pick recipe clearly marked and several sub-styles (like Tomatillo Guacamole, Guacamole de Frutas, Suvir Saran’s Guacamole With Toasted Cumin, Italian Guacamole and yes, Green Pea Guacamole).
 This was almost exactly as I'd recommended as part of my work with the team - shining a light on the best canonical Guacamole recipe, while also differentiating the other recipes.

+One of the hard things about consulting is that "simple" recommendations rarely prove to be simple.
+This NYT project was no different - I was feeling pretty good after managing to explain the problem with their taxonomy and tagging structure in a way that Sam Sifton would understand.
+But it turns out that diagnosing the problem was simply the first step in a long, complicated journey.

+As the meeting was wrapping up Ben French, then Executive Director, New Products, pulled me aside and confided that while he agreed that the guacamole problem was a real problem - the NYT Cooking team had just spent a ton of time and cost on re-tagging every single recipe.
+Going through that process again felt insurmountable both from a cost perspective, but also an internal political perspective - it would make them look stupid to have to go back and ask for more money to re-do work they'd just done.

+We'd have to find another way.

+These kind of p

 Part of the consulting engagement with the NYTimes involved a recommendation to update their tagging ability - they were going to need the ability to group all their recipes together like "thanksgiving recipes" or "gluten free recipes".
 While floating this idea to the team it emerged that as part of their initial launch (which was still in recent memory) the team had engaged in a complete re-tagging of their recipe archive.
 So re-re-tagging their recipes was going to be a tough sell internally...

 This is the part of any client engagement that gets me excited - where you realize that there's a real texture to a client's problems.
 There's no simple "re-tagging" project - it's a mixture of internal politics, creative ideation and maneuvering to help the client find a version of the project that will be effective AND get buy-in internally to be able to be implemented.

+## 6 Years Later...

 I'd come back to work with the New York Times 6 years later in my consulting journey - this time doing an entirely new kind of work: advising a senior executive on their internal status and influence and partnering on them with a sample project which was an innovation sprint to design a new product for the Times.